gazelle51/steve-bot/README.md

 You need to pay for most servers however there are also some free options out there.
 The service I usually use is [Heroku](https://dashboard.heroku.com/login) which gives you a free server for a certain amount of Dyno hours.
 This means that Steve will run until your free credits expire for the month.
 Once the month ends, Steve will start up again.

 Follow [these instructions](https://www.studytonight.com/post/how-to-deploy-a-discord-bot-to-heroku) if you want to deploy to Heroku.
 A Procfile has been included in this repository if you decide to go down that path.

+<a name="what-does-steve-do"></a>
+## What does Steve do?

+Steve's main features are:
+* Playing music and sounds
+* Sending messages
+* Simulating CS: GO container openings

+These features are described in more detail below.
+Alternatively you can use the command `/help` to get a description of every command defined for Steve.

+<a name="playing-music-and-sounds"></a>
+### Playing music and sounds

+Steve can be used as a music and soundboard bot in your Discord server.

+Steve already has some preconfigured sounds from [Voicy](https://www.voicy.network/) such as Borat, Dr DisRespect and E-Girl.
+You can add more sounds by updating or creating new files in `src/sounds` and `src/slashCommands/sounds`.
+Voicy also allows you to create sounds based on YouTube videos so you have flexibility to play whatever sound you want.

+As a music bot Steve can play songs from YouTube by either searching for keywords or playing from a provided YouTube link.
+The functionality for this can be found in `src/slashCommands/music`.
+Steve keeps a queue of all requested music and will play them one by one.

+<a name="sending-messages"></a>
+### Sending messages

+Steve can send messages to any channel that he has access to using the slash commands defined in `src/slashCommands/message`.
+When telling Steve to send a message, make sure that you use the command from within the server the channel exists in.

+<a name="container-openings"></a>
+### Simulating CS: GO container openings

+Steve can simulate opening of containers (cases and collections to be precise) from the game CS: GO.
+If you don't know much about unboxing in CS: GO check out [this](https://counterstrike.fandom.com/wiki/Container) link.
+The code and data for this feature is contained in `src/containerSimulator`.

+The metadata for each container and the weapons within them are scraped from [CS: GO Stash](https://csgostash.com/) using a predefined script.
+The data is collected for each container mentioned in `src/containerSimulator/caseData.json` and `src/containerSimulator/collectionData.json`.
+A weapon, grade, rarity and other information is selected based on the known odds and then the price for that weapon is collected in real time from the same website.